LilianSchall/pynerf/README.md

 been however heavily refactored and modified for better readability and understanding.

+## Download the dataset
+Simply download the dataset on [Kaggle](https://www.kaggle.com/datasets/nguyenhung1903/nerf-synthetic-dataset).
+Then create a folder called `data/` and unzip the dataset in it.

 ## Run the code

 As of now, the code only supports training on the synthetic "Blender" dataset.